-Shit Ninjas
+Shit ninjas

-Each Barrio must appoint one or more (according to number of campmates in the Barrio) to take responsibility for a porta-potty or other such toilet.
+Each Barrio must appoint one or more (according to number of campmates in the Barrio) to take responsibility for the maintenance of the toilets nearby.
 This does not mean that they must clean out a porta-potty every day, but rather to ensure that there is enough toilet roll and hand sanitiser, and that the toilets are serviceable.
 The toilet paper and hand sanitiser are provided by Nowhere.
-Any issues with the toilets need to be reported to NoInfo.

-Again, the Shit Ninja does not have to actually do the work but ensures that the rest of the camp does it.
+The Shit Ninja does not have to actually do the work but ensures that the rest of the camp does it.